Best Health & Fitness Apps for Mac (2026)

 Are the best Mac health apps free?

 Many start free.
-Fitbit's dashboard, Apple Health, Nike's workouts and MyChart cost nothing to use.
+The Garmin Connect dashboard, Apple Health, Nike's workouts and MyChart cost nothing to use.
 Others, like Peloton classes or Strava's route planner, sit behind a monthly subscription.
 Our advice is to live in the free version for a couple of weeks, then pay only for the one feature you keep wishing you had.

 Which app should I start with?

 Start with whatever matches your goal.
 If you run or ride, begin with Strava.
-If you wear a Fitbit, open its dashboard.
+If you wear a Garmin device, open the Garmin Connect dashboard.
 For managing appointments and results, MyChart is the one.
 You do not need all of them at once.
 Pick a single app, use it for two weeks, and add another only when a real gap appears.